Global Perspectives on Tax Reform- Dublin

 On September 27, 2017, the Trump Administration, the House Committee on Ways and Means, and the Senate Committee on Finance developed a unified framework to achieve fiscally responsible tax reform, which is intednded to serve as a template for the development of tax legislation.
 The United States Congress now will embark on a historic tax reform effort.
 If tax reform efforts are successful, the consequences will be felt throughout the global economy.

-Join Tax Analysts and Matheson on November 7, 2017 for a high-level seminar on U.S. tax reform at the offices of Matheson, 70 Sir John Rogerson's Quay, Grand Canal Dock, Dublin 2, from 15:30 to 19:30.
+Join Tax Analysts, Sharp Partners P.A, and Matheson on November 7, 2017 for a high-level seminar on U.S. tax reform at the offices of Matheson, 70 Sir John Rogerson's Quay, Grand Canal Dock, Dublin 2, from 15:30 to 19:30.

 The program will review the proposed individual, corporate and international proposals; comment on the legislative process, reconciliation or bi-partisanship; focus on the budgetary impact and how the revenue estimating methodology will inforn the tax reform debate; and discuss the timing, effective dates, and political aspects of teh tax reform process.